You will soon receive your first newsletter.

+Work with several colleagues on one annotation.
 Your datasets are only accessible by you and your chosen collaborators.
-Once you are ready, publish them with a click of a button.
+Once you are ready, publish them with a simple link.

 Postnatal connectomic development of inhibition in mouse barrel cortex